mcserverhosting-net/sitev2/server-core.md

 4. **Restart the server:** The server will now use the new jar file as the server core.

-If you encounter any issues or have further questions, feel free to reach out to us for assistance.
+If you encounter any issues, feel free to reach out to us for assistance.